zoylendt/zoylendt.github.io/content/Note Taking/quartz config changes.md

 This post's topic are the changes I made of my Quartz instance, in order to differentiate its appearance from the default config.

-The main drawback of changing core components of Quartz is, that an upstream update might break your installation (if you incorporate it without looking closely).
+The main drawback of changing core components of Quartz is, that upstream changes might break your installation (if you incorporate them without looking closely).

 # Planned changes